GMLC-TDC/HELICS/docs/configuration/FederateFlags.md

 NOTE: This option is not fully enabled.

 This disables the asynchronous functions in the federate and turns off a number of protection mechanisms for handling federate interaction across multiple threads.
-This can be used for performance reasons and can interact with the Single_thread core types that are in development.
+This can be used for performance reasons and can interact with the single_thread core types that are in development.

 ## ignore_time_mismatch_warnings

-if certain timing options are used this can cause the granted time to be greater than the requested time, with the period, or minTimeDelta specified.
+If certain timing options are used this can cause the granted time to be greater than the requested time.
+For example with the `period`, or `minTimeDelta` specified.
 This situation would normally generate a warning message, but if this option is enabled those warnings are silenced.

 ## connections_required